digbmc/coll-news-site/_projects/tactile.md

 ---
-title: Tactile Visualization # title for the visulization
+title: Tactile Visualization # title for the visualization
 layout: project
 # author of the visualization along with the class year
-subtitle: tactile
+subtitle:
 image:  assets/img/portfolio/stainedwood.jpg
 alt: image of wooden map
 order: 5

 caption: # info that appears on homepage
   title: Tactile Visualization
-  subtitle: 1931-1949
+  subtitle: Concentration of graduated students from each state during some years between 1931-1949.
   thumbnail:  assets/img/portfolio/stainedwood.jpg

   alt: Wooden map with LED lights depciting the concentration of students graduated from each state